Celebrate December with these easy family fun ideas! You’ll want to add each of these simple ideas to your December bucket list this year!

 Making homemade ornaments is a great family tradition if you don’t already do this.

-You can watch for family’s growth throughout the years in size and creativity as you look at all the year’s ornaments that they have made.
+You can watch for a family’s growth throughout the years in size and creativity as you look at all the year’s ornaments that they have made.

 Make their handprints with clay, add memories into a glass ornament, cut out a paper gingerbread, or try another fun simple ornament!